croweigibson/Maji_Ndogo/README.md

 # Maji Ndogo Water Access Analysis

 ## Introduction
-The project focuses on one of the SDG, access to water.
+The project focuses on one of the SDGs, access to water.
 The project aims to restore access to basic water services in a nation struggling with a water crisis.
 ![](intro.jpeg)

 ## Description